UNIVERSITY OF WISCONSIN River Falls

 violating copyright laws on published works, music, graphics or software; e.g. obtaining, or making available to others, commercial software via the Internet in violation of the licensing agreements on such software;

 The complete AUP is displayed when someone activates their Falcon Account.
 You must agree to the AUP before continuing to activate your Falcon Account.
-The AUP can be reviewed at anytime by logging into FAA, or by accessing a copy in the policies section of the DoTS web site.
+The AUP can be reviewed at anytime in the policies section of the DoTS web site.

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.